ramrao0102/cs5293sp22-project2/README.md

 1) The passed in ingredients from the console have the spaces removed, for example between rice and krispies and then also <br>
 stringified to convert all passed in strings into 1 string with white space between each ingredient. <br>

+2) We conctatenate the df_train dataframe from the yummly.json dataset and df_csv dataset into combined_df dataset. <br>

-2) We call the stringify_ingredients to stringify the ingredients in the dataframe and then append the ingredients passed in <br>
+2) We call the stringify_ingredients to stringify the ingredients in the dataframe (json file and csv file) and then append the ingredients passed in <br>
    from the console as the final element <br>

 3) We call the createvectorizer function to make a Tfidf matrix of the ingredients.<br>